Page Content

 Teaching faculty

-The Echocardiography Program is coordinated and taught by the clinical, scientific, and technical staffs of Mayo Clinic.
+The Echocardiography Program is coordinated and taught by the clinical, scientific, and technical staff of Mayo Clinic.
 Faculty members are chosen for their commitment to teaching, as well as clinical practice or research.
 Many have published and lectured extensively and are highly regarded in their fields.

 You'll have direct access to these individuals throughout your training, giving you the opportunity to learn from experienced practitioners in the field of echocardiography.